-A Thematic Approach to preschool education is one where themes guide the planning and activities of the day, month or year.
+A Thematic Approach to Preschool and Pre-K education is one where themes guide the planning and activities of the day, month or year.
 Beacon Center includes monthly themes to guide daily activities.
 The themes can range from “Famous Artists and Composers” to “Water Cycle” to “How Things Change”.
 The theme is the guide and the activities are extrapolated going in a variety of directions to meet the learning goals for each child.

 An activity using the theme of “How things change” could look like this: